 P – 2013: ABC News: “Vanuatu PM accuses UN of ignoring Papuans” – an historic speech that took great courage when the rest of the world continues to pretend it’s not happening

-P - 2013: Article by Canadian Jeremy Bally, who collected postcards from sympathizers from around the world on his 12,000 kilometre bicycle campaign to raise global awareness of West Papua.
-In December, he took great risk to himself by personally delivering the postcards to political prisoners in West Papua's Abepura State Prison.
-The article in Bahasa Indonesia is to encourage our Papuan readers, so they are reminded they have many friends around the world working on their behalf.
+P – 2013: Videos about Canadian Jeremy Bally, who collected postcards from sympathizers from around the world on his 12,000 kilometre bicycle campaign across 7 countries to raise global awareness of West Papua.
+In December, he took great risk to himself by personally delivering the postcards to political prisoners in West Papua’s Abepura State Prison.

 P – 2012: “It’s as though there is a war here” A Catholic priest confirms a local leader’s concern about the increase in military posts along the PNG border